akihiko-shimura/ndispers/README.md

 array(1.55546588)
 ```

-where the four arguments are
+where the four arguments are, respectively,
 1. wavelength (in micrometer),
-2. theta angle (in radians),
+2. theta angle (in radian),
-3. temperature (in deg.C),
+3. temperature (in degree Celsius),
 4. polarization (`pol='o' or 'e'`, ordinary or extraordinary ray).

 Default is `pol='o'`.
 Note that `pol='e'` corresponds to `pol='o'` in index surface when theta angle is 0 radians.
 Output values are generically of `numpy.ndarray` type.
 You can input an array to each argument, getting an output array of the same shape,

 ```python